No matter who it's from, this well-meaning advice falls on deaf (or enraged) single ears.

 Every time she hung out with her single female friends, the same gripes surfaced.
-Enough already with the how-to-snag-a-guy advice streaming from anyone and everyone as soon as status single was announced, they said.
+"Enough already with the how-to-snag-a-guy advice streaming from anyone and everyone as soon as status single was announced," they said.

 Suddenly, Karin Anderson, Ph.D., assistant professor of psychology at Concordia University Chicago, found herself keeping track of what these single women were saying, replacing the strict academic research techniques she was used to with more informal polling.

-"The message to singles tends to be that they're doing something wrong, 'You're too this' or 'You're not enough that.'
-Being single is treated as this problem that needs to be solved," says Anderson.
-"That's really bogus.
+What she found was a deluge of well-meaning advice being issued to singles that, while offered with the best of intentions, not only wasn't working but was making singles' skin crawl.
+"The message to singles tends to be that they're doing something wrong: 'You're too this" or "You're not enough that."
+Being single is treated as a problem that needs to be solved," says Anderson.
+"That's bogus.
 We should be telling single women, 'You're fine.
 There's nothing wrong.
 Enjoy your life.'"

 These five snippets of well-meaning advice to singles top Anderson's list of worst offenses.
 Here's why.

-1) What's Said: MAYBE YOU'RE NOT TRYING HARD ENOUGH.
+1. What You Say: MAYBE YOU'RE NOT TRYING HARD ENOUGH.

-3) What's Said: GET BACK OUT THERE!
+3. What You Say: GET BACK OUT THERE!

 What They Hear: This can send the signal that the single person is simply not doing enough speed dating, Internet dating or blind dating — or worse, that she isn't living a full enough life.
 "Singles are not, by definition, hiding out in their closets curled up in the fetal position all day," says Anderson.
 "Most are likely working, meeting friends out for dinner and events, and working out."